joncrlsn/dque/README.md

 ### implementation
 * The queue is held in segments of a configurable size.
-* Each segment corresponds with a file on disk.
+* Each in-memory segment corresponds with a file on disk.
+Think of the segment files as a bit like rolling log files.
+The oldest segment files are eventually deleted, not based on time, but whenever their items have all been dequeued.
-* Segment files are only appended to and then eventually deleted.
-They are never modified (other than being appended to).
+* Segment files are only appended to until they fill up.
+At which point a new segment is created.
+They are never modified (other than being appended to and deleted when each of their items has been dequeued).
-* If there is more than one segment, new items are enqueued to the last segment and dequeued from the first segment.
+* If there is more than one segment, new items are enqueued to the last segment while dequeued items are taken from the first segment.
 * Because the encoding/gob package is used to store the struct to disk:
   * Only structs can be stored in the queue.
   * Only one type of struct can be stored in each queue.